 Following the success of this project in 2017, EOCA member KEEN is funding further mangrove restoration planting in 2018.

 The project will plant a further 35,000 mangrove saplings over a 5.22 hectare area adjacent to those planted last year.
 It aims to further the re-establishment of mangroves lost during the 2004 tsunami, thereby providing an invaluable support system for the community: providing a barricade against abrasion and seawater intrusion, whilst also providing habitat for various marine animals (e.g. fish, shrimps, oysters, crabs etc.), which would, in turn, provide additional food and income to the local community.

-2018 Update: Involving in-class learning and outdoor teaching, the project is continuing by involving the younger community members in learning about mangrove lifecycles the effects of heat and how mangroves can reduce that.
-35,000 mangrove saplings will be planted adjacent to those planted last year over 5.22 hectares
+The project will also involve in-class learning and outdoor teaching by involving the younger community members in learning about mangrove lifecycles, the effects of heat and how mangroves can reduce it, and their importance for the local communities.